FlipSide is delighted to be part of the Great Yarmouth and Lowestoft Great Places scheme.

 Great Places is funded by the Heritage Lottery and Arts Council England, supported by Historic England; the Lowestoft and Great Yarmouth Great Places scheme is one of only 16 pilot projects across the UK.

 The Great Places scheme enables cultural and heritage organisations to make a step-change in how they work together with other organisations in other sectors to ensure that arts, culture and heritage contribute more to meeting local social and economic objectives.

 In November 2019 FlipSide invited local primary and secondary schools to take part in a STEAM project exploring everything wind powered to celebrate the unveiling of artist David Watkinson’s new kinetic sculpture as part of the restoration of Great Yarmouth’s historic Venetian Waterways.

-Starting with an artist led group session at St Georges Theatre, children will be able to meet the artist and learn about the background of making an artwork powered by wind, as well as the history and importance of wind to Great Yarmouth with experts from the Wind Energy Museum.
-There will also be an opportunity to take part in trying out some basic kinetic art of their own - with a spooky halloween theme!
+Starting with an artist led group session at St Georges Theatre, children met the artist and learnt about the background of making an artwork powered by wind, as well as the history and importance of wind to Great Yarmouth with experts from the Wind Energy Museum.
+They also got a chance to make a simple kinetic portrait of their own - with a spooky halloween theme!